Recovering the Lost World,

 The descriptions of the phenomenon as a "throne," as a "horse without hips," or, as in Ezekiel's vision, of "brass glowing like fire in a furnace" and a "fire with encircling radiance," all speak to a display with much shorter plasma outpourings ("flames").
 This would be the condition of Mercury as it reached inferior conjunction with Earth, and its plasma stream was directed towards Earth, and therefore visually foreshortened.

-With respect to the second remark of the "Chilam Balam," we do not really know what "heaps of years" are, but I would guess that they are groups of five, as used on Maya counting boards, and further, that these are Tzolkin cycles of 260 days, and last, that we should count an interval of 14, not 15.
+We do not really know what "heaps of years" are, but I would guess that they are groups of five, as used on Maya counting boards, and further, that these are Tzolkin cycles of 260 days, and therefore we should count an interval of 14 (three times 5 less one), not 15 (three times five).

-The "place of the Sun" would be measured by its rising or setting location along the horizon and matched against calendar records of when and where this was expected.
+The "place of the Sun" would be measured by its setting location along the horizon and matched against calendar records of when and where this was expected.
 After the disturbance of the orbit of Earth in 685 BC, and after quiescence had returned, the Sun would rise and set again where expected, that is, on the proper date of our calendar, but not on the same date on the Mesoamerican Tzolkin calendar.
-It turns out that 14 cycles of 260 are exactly correct in "returning" the zenithal passage of the Sun to the same Tzolkin calendar day name, for a latitude of 17 degrees north.
-What was important for Mesoamerica in this instance was the fact that the Sun obeyed the strictures of the Tzolkin.
+But it turns out that 14 cycles of 260 days are exactly correct in "returning" the zenithal passage of the Sun to the same Tzolkin calendar day-name for a latitude of 17 degrees north.
+What was important for Mesoamerica in this instance was the fact that the Sun obeyed the Tzolkin.

-Of course, the Sun did not return to its proper setting place, at least, not on the same dates.
-The same Tzolkin day-name and day-number correspond to the same Gregorian calendar date only after 20 Tzolkin rotations.
-Fourteen rotations are 12 days short.
+Of course, the Sun did not return to its proper horizon setting location on the same dates.
+Normally with the Mesoamerican calendar, the same Tzolkin day-name and day-number corresponding to the same Gregorian calendar date happen only after 20 Tzolkin rotations.
+Fourteen rotations will be 12 days short.
 It did return to the same horizon locations for zenithal passage over the sites in Mesoamerica, from which we receive the fiction perpetrated by the Olmecs that the Sun had returned to its proper place.
-I discuss this in Chapter 18, "Olmec Alignments."
+I discuss this in the chapter "Olmec Alignments."

 The writers mentioned above who have commented on Kugler's work have gone on at some length about the fact that Kugler's book does not reach the conclusion it might have originally intended to have.
 The book is, after all, about Phaethon.
-Kugler does not place the appearance of Phaethon in 100 BC, but only suggests by the accuracy of the description that we should not neglect the 'legends' from ca 1500 BC, or what is thought to be 1500 BC.
+Kugler does not place the appearance of Phaethon in 100 BC, but only suggests by the accuracy of the description that we should not neglect the "legends" from circa 1500 BC, or what is thought to be 1500 BC -- that is, the Exodus of 1492 BC.

 In fact Kugler supplies a series of sources for the dates of the fall of Phaethon which solidly place the event at the time of Moses.
-I have no disagreement with this as long as it is recognized that the events at the time of Moses (that is, in 1500 BC) are described by the Typhon legends, not the Phaethon legend.
+I have no disagreement with this as long as it is recognized that the events at the time of Moses (that is, in 1492 BC) are described by the Typhon legends, not the Phaethon legend.
 But what we also see, of course, is the Typhon legend reworked to fit the later event of 685 BC.
-The Star Wars prophesy is not the only instance.
-Another instance used by Kugler is the "Dionysiaca," written another 300 years later, in ca AD 450, by Nonnos.
+The Star Wars prophecy is not the only instance.
+Another instance used by Kugler is the Dionysiaca, written another 300 years later, in circa AD 450, under the name of Nonnos.

-This is a poem detailing the complete adventures of the God Dionysus, composed in the antique style of Homer and Hesiod.
-Book 38 has a description of the Phaethon legend, which again describes changes in the sky overhead, with claims of all the constellation moving to different locations.
+This is a poem detailing the complete adventures of the God Dionysus, composed in the antique style of Homer and Hesiod (as was the style in Greek literature).
+Book 38 has a description of the Phaethon legend, which again describes changes in the sky overhead, with claims of all the constellations moving to different locations.
 The details of the description are almost incomprehensible in terms of an exact reading, unlike the Sibylline Book, with the zodiacal animals growling and clawing at each other, but the concluding lines are of interest.
 It reads:

 "No longer did the stars in the Bear, moving in a circle fastened around his hips, dance up high near the northerly pole, but moved to the southwest and wet their dry feet in the Lake of Hesperia at the unaccustomed Oceanos."